Wilsford cum Lake: Notable buildings

 The parish church of St Michael is from the 12th century but was largely rebuilt in 1852 by T.H.
 Wyatt.
 Wall monuments inside the church include an engraved slate tablet by Eric Gill.
 The church was designated as Grade II* listed in 1958.

 Wilsford House, near the church, is also Grade II* listed.
 The house was built in 17th-century style by Detmar Blow in 1904–1906 for Sir Edward Tennant, a Scottish politician who was Member of Parliament for Salisbury from 1906 to 1910.
 The house was inherited by Sir Edward's son, Stephen Tennant, a leading member of the "bright young things" social set.
 Author V. S. Naipaul rented a cottage in the grounds and much of his 1987 novel The Enigma of Arrival is based on the surrounding area.

 Normanton Manor was the retirement home of Sir Oliver Lodge (1851–1940), the physicist and writer who was involved in the development of radio.

 Lake House, dating from 1578, is Grade I listed and has Grade II listed gardens.
 It was built for George Duke, a clothier, and remained in the Duke family until 1897.
 Restoration was carried out by Detmar Blow at that time, and again after 1912 following a major fire.

 Governance

 Wilsford cum Lake parish does not elect a parish council; instead the first tier of local government is a parish meeting, which all electors are entitled to attend.
-The parish falls under the Bourne and Woodford Valley ward of the Wiltshire Council unitary authority, which is responsible for all significant local government functions.
-It is within the parliamentary constituency of Salisbury, whose MP since 2010 is John Glen of the Conservative Party.
+Wiltshire Council, a unitary authority, is responsible for all significant local government functions.

+For Westminster elections, the parish is part of the East Wiltshire constituency.